Weather StoryAlmanac, microseasons, and the day's weather story.

 What is the warmest month in Thousand Oaks?

-August typically brings the warmest weather, averaging about 70°F.
+August is Thousand Oaks's warmest month, averaging about 70°F.

 What is the coldest month in Thousand Oaks?